groundtruth/PoziMobile/README.md

   may show some relevant GPS details.

 * [MotionX GPS](https://itunes.apple.com/us/app/motionx-gps/id299949744) ($0.99)
-  shows accuracy in meters and signal strength (not num of satellites... probably derived from accuracy).
+  shows accuracy in meters and signal strength (not number of satellites - probably derived from accuracy).
   It can be set to use GPS only (no WiFi/cellular).

 * [GPS 2 IP](http://www.capsicumdreams.com/iphone/gps2ip/) ($6.99)